periscuelo/docker-php/README.md

 Inside the terminal you can use the `composer` as you want.

+For example:

+`$ composer create-project phpmyadmin/phpmyadmin`

+You can use phpmyadmin to made changes in your MySQL Database.

 For exit of terminal after, the command must be:

 `$ exit`